captain-calc/HexaEdit-CE/CONTRIBUTING.md

 **Header File Documentation:** Aside from the file header, every header file should have include guards, clearly marked sections, and function documentation.
 Blocks of defines, "private" function declarations, and "public" function declarations should be clearly delineated.

-**Function Documentation:** Every function defined in a C or ASM file should have a corresponding function declaration in a header file with the same name as the source file.
+**Function Documentation:** Every "public" function defined in a C or ASM file should have a corresponding function declaration in a header file with the same name as the source file.
 The only exception is `main.c`.
 Each function declaration should be documented.
 The function documentation should follow this template:

 `Description: (A short description of what the function does and any specific advice about using the function)
 Pre:          (Preconditions: What should be true before the function executes to ensure a successful execution.
 This field includes parameter restrictions.)
 Post:          (Postconditions: What is true after the function executes (return values, modified parameters, etc.))`

 The function declaration should start on the line immediately after the end of the documentation.
+"Private" functions do not have header file declarations, so their documentation should be put above their definitions.

+**Function Declaration/Definition Order:** "Public" functions should be declared in the same order that they were defined, or vice versa.
+"Private" function definitions can be interspersed among the "public" function definitions if it makes the code easier to read

 **"Private" Function Naming:** "Private" functions should be written in all lowercase letters and in snake case.

 **"Public" Function Naming:** "Public" functions should be prefaced with the name of the file that they were declared in.
 The rest of the function name should be in camel case.
 For example, a function declared in editor_actions.h that writes a nibble should be named `editoract_WriteNibble()`.

 **Comment Quality:** Code comments should be concise and clear.
 They should also be pertinent to the code that they accompany.
 Avoid "conversational" comments.

+**Header File Include Order:** Header files should be included in the following order:

+`Local header files
+CE C library header files
+Standard C header files`

+The only exception is the `<debug.h>` header file, which can be included where convenient.

 **Code Block Indentation:** All code blocks should be indented with 2 (two) spaces.
 Do not use tabs because they are rendered differently across text editors and will mess up any formatting.